KavanGandhi/TinDog/README.md

 # It's a single page, tinder website for dogs.
-# It's just a layout made using HTML, CSS, JS and bootstrap.
+# It's just a layout made using HTML, CSS and bootstrap.